GDP in Taiwan

-GDP records sharpest contraction since Q3 2009 in the fourth quarter
+GDP records sharpest contraction since Q2 2009 in the first quarter

-On the outlook, United Overseas Bank’s Ho Woei Chen said:
+United Overseas Bank’s Ho Woei Chen gave her take:

 “The outlook for the electronics sector will hold the key to Taiwan’s economic rebound while private consumption is expected to improve steadily as a result of the normalisation in activities and traffic.
 This will be boosted by the fiscal support including its cash subsidy program. […] Taking into account the statistical effect, we expect the momentum in Taiwan’s economy to pick up over the next three quarters but the full-year GDP for 2023 is only likely to see marginal growth.
 We expect GDP growth to slow to around 0%-1.0% in 2023 (previous forecast at 1.8%).”

 |GDP (USD bn)||591||609||612||676||778|